 The back yard has two main seating spaces.
 The pergola-covered upper patio has an optional screen that can be installed for a more enclosed and shadier feel.
 The granite-edged limestone inset invokes an area rug to bring the indoors outside.
 Sleek and understated gray and white furniture invites you to sit down and relax.
 Out in the lawn the fire pit is a thoughtfully designed alternative to the typical circular pit, perfect for fitting in with the rest of the landscape.
 This concludes our tour of this simple yet satisfying modern landscape redesign, but enjoy additional views and details in the pictures below.
 Click on any photo to view it larger.

 Are you tired of having a landscape just like all your neighbors?
 Contact us to start building the landscape of your dreams.
 Not sure yet?
-Read more about our design process and check out our portfolio to get to know us better.
+Read more about our design process and check out our portfolio and other project spotlights to get to know us better.